 The Permittee shall provide full access, for the purposes above, to authorized representatives of the Department, limited only by any access restrictions established to protect human health or the environment.
-To the extent that any such access restrictions exist, the Permittee shall provide a means for authorized representatives of the Department to accomplish these purposes through the use of remote-operated technology or by other safe methods.
+To the extent that any such access restrictions exist, the Permittee shall provide a means for authorized representatives of the Department to accomplish these purposes using remote-operated technology or by other safe methods.